google/render-timing-for-unity/README.md

 Quick start
 -----------
-Download the latest [RenderTiming Unity package](../../releases/latest/) and import it into your Unity project.
+1. download the latest [RenderTiming Unity package](../../releases/latest/) and import it into your Unity project

-Add the RenderTiming component to an active object in your scene.
+2. add the RenderTiming component to an active object in your scene
-Reference `RenderTiming.instance.deltaTime` from your development HUD, etc.
+3. reference `RenderTiming.instance.deltaTime` from your in-app debug overlay, etc.

+By default it will log GPU time to console once per second.
+Disable via component's "Log Timing" field in the inspector.

 It will measure GPU time from the end of Update until the end of frame rendering.
 (I.e. encompassing both eyes for VR stereo case.)
 See [`RenderTiming.cs`](RenderTiming/Assets/RenderTiming/RenderTiming.cs)
 source for additional caveats.

-By default it will log GPU time to console once per second.
-Disable via component's "Log Timing" field in the inspector.

 Directory
 ---------